kivanc57/quita_mini/README.md

-# QUITA Mini
+# QUITA-mini

-QUITA Mini is a text analysis tool that calculates various linguistic metrics from text data.
+**QUITA-mini** is a text analysis tool that calculates various linguistic metrics from text data.
 It processes a collection of text files, calculates metrics like Type-Token Ratio (TTR), entropy, average token lengths, hapax legomena percentages, and other related linguistic statistics, and outputs the results in an Excel file.

 ## Features